 Welcome to my website!
-I am an Assistant Professor of English at Eastern Kentucky University, where I teach courses in Rhetoric and Composition, Technical and Professional Writing, Cultural Studies, and English Teaching.
+I am the program coordinator for Co-requisite Reading and Writing and an Associate Professor of English at Eastern Kentucky University.
+I teach courses in Rhetoric and Composition, Technical and Professional Writing, Cultural Studies, and English Teaching.
 This semester I am leading a graduate course on the rhetoric of popular culture, and undergraduate classes on composition theory for teachers and an introduction to English studies; next semester I will teach a graduate seminar on composition theory and an undergraduate course on film theory and anime.

-I serve as EKU’s Developmental Writing Coordinator, and have overseen the transition of our program from a pre- or zero-credit model to one that is a credit-bearing and co-requisite, accelerating students’ progress towards their degree and providing enhanced support through course-embedded writing consultants.
-I have presented about these program changes at the 2018 National Association for Developmental Education conference and will share the connections between the co-requisite approach and critical reading strategies at the 2018 Watson Conference in Louisville, Kentucky, in late October.
+As Co-requisite Reading and Writing Coordinator, I oversaw the transition of our program from a pre- or zero-credit model to one that is a credit-bearing and co-requisite, accelerating students’ progress towards their degree and providing enhanced support through course-embedded writing consultants.

 This webpage provides an overview of my work in teaching, scholarship, administration/leadership, and instructional design.
 Please look around, and feel free to contact me with questions regarding pedagogy and research!

-When I’m not working, I try to spend as much time as I can outdoors with my dogs, Yuki and Nixie; the outdoor photography featured in the headers was taken during some of my outings with them in the Richmond, Berea, and Red River Gorge areas of Kentucky.
-I also enjoy playing board games —Mysterium, Settlers of Catan, and Agricola are three favorites— and dabble in baking.
-My cat, Blake, is a constant companion during grading, reading, gaming, and anything else that involves me sitting at a table.
+When I’m not working, I try to spend as much time as I can outdoors with my dogs, Yuki, Nixie, and Darcy; the outdoor photography featured in the headers was taken during some of my outings with them in the Winchester, Lexington, and Red River Gorge areas of Kentucky.
+I also enjoy playing board games —Mysterium, Settlers of Catan, and Root are three favorites— and dabble in baking.
+My cats Blake, Fayanna, and Oscar are constant companions during grading, reading, gaming, and anything else that involves me sitting at a table.